Unveiling the Hidden Signs of Elderly Depression

 1. Lingering Melancholy and Withdrawal from Enjoyed Activities

-A profound sign of depression in seniors is an ongoing sense of melancholy or a retreat from once-beloved pastimes.
+The signs of depression elderly is an ongoing sense of melancholy or a retreat from once-beloved pastimes.
 Seniors who previously delighted in social activities, cherished hobbies, or family interactions may begin to exhibit a marked disinterest or reluctance to participate.
 Such withdrawal often transcends mere boredom or fatigue—it is a poignant indicator of underlying emotional turmoil that necessitates careful observation.

 2. Unexplained Physical Complaints as Silent Cries for Help